Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Experiments on IEMOCAP

-The 5-fold CV results on IEMOCAP are shown in Table~\ref{tab: dpn-ce}.
+The average of 5-fold CV results on IEMOCAP are shown in Table~\ref{tab: dpn-ce}.
 Compared to the ``hard'' system that is trained for better emotion classification accuracy, the ``soft'', ``dpn'', and ``dpn-kl'' systems were all trained to better model the uncertainty among the different emotion classes.
 Therefore it is expected that the hard system has the best UA and WA among all systems.
 However, as discussed in Section~\ref{sec:dpneval}, classification accuracy is not suitable here as it can not be applied to the $\Omega_{\leq1/3}$ test utterances.
 It is also expected that the hard system has the lowest entropy (sharper output distributions) as it is trained to learn 0-1 distributions.
 It is widely known~\cite{nguyen2015deep,hein2019relu} by deep learning researchers that such deep model hard label classification systems are often ``over-confident'', meaning that the model can have poor uncertainty estimation ability as indicated by the AUPR metrics.
 Similarly, it is reasonable that the soft system has the best KL divergence as it is trained to minimise such an objective.
 However, the KL divergence is also not the most suitable metric here as it does not distinguish between the `AB' and `AAABBB' cases as discussed in Section \ref{ssec:dpntraining}.
 Comparing ``dpn'' to ``soft'', ``dpn'' ranks better on AUPR (Max.P) while ``soft'' is better on AUPR (Ent.). ``dpn-kl'' however, outperforms ``dpn'' on all evaluation metrics and produces the highest AUPR among all systems.
-It also achieves a balance between the ``hard" and ``soft" systems, yielding higher UA and WA than ``soft'' and a smaller KL divergence than ``hard''.
+It also achieves a balance between the ``hard'' and ``soft'' systems, yielding higher UA and WA than ``soft'' and a smaller KL divergence than ``hard''.
+The standard deviation across folds are shown in Fig.~\ref{fig: error bar}.
+Although the error bars of AUPR value contain overlap among the systems, the ``dpn-kl'' system consistently outperforms the others in all folds.